ocaml/opam/doc/pages/Manual.md

 - Globally, using `opam switch <switch>`.
 Opam will use that switch for all further commands, except when overridden in one of the following ways.
-- For local switches, which are external to the opam root, when in the directory where the switch resides or a descendant.
+- For local switches, which are external to the opam root, when in the directory where the switch resides or a descendant
 - By setting the `OPAMSWITCH=<switch>` environment variable, to set it within a single shell session.
 This can be done by running `eval $(opam env --switch
   <switch>)` to set the shell environment at once (see below).
-- Through the `--switch <switch>` command-line flag, for a single command.
+- Through the `--switch <switch>` command-line flag, for a single command

 Switches have their own prefix, normally `~/.opam/<switch>`, where packages get installed ; to use what is installed in a switch, some environment variables need